 - The Graham County Farmers Market runs from July through October at the United Community Bank Parking lot 132 Rodney Orr Bypass, Robbinsville North Carolina 28871.

-- The Value Added Project provides jobs and training on how to produce USDA Certified food products for retail sales.
+The Value Added Project provides jobs and training on how to produce USDA Certified food products for retail sales.
 Products are made from sustainably harvested, fresh Southern Appalachian RAMPS, which are wild leaks.
-They are cleaned and processed at the USDA Certified Stecoah Valley Food Ventures Kitchen where SMNPA members produce several quality Smoky Mountain Heritage Products:“Stone Ground Cornmeal”, “Stone Ground Cornmeal with Ramps”, “Ramp Salt”, “Ramp Flakes” and “Ramp Seasoning”!
+They are cleaned and processed at the USDA Certified Stecoah Valley Food Ventures Kitchen where SMNPA members produce several quality Smoky Mountain Heritage Products:“Stone Ground Cornmeal”, “Stone Ground Cornmeal with Ramps”, “Ramp Salt”, “Ramp Flakes”, “Ramp Seasoning”, and "Ramp Dip Mix"!